ploomber/projects/guides/intro-to-ploomber/README.md

 <!-- end header -->

-# Ploomber Tutorial Intro
+# Intro to Ploomber

+## Your first Python pipeline

 <!-- start description -->
 Introductory tutorial to learn the basics of Ploomber.
 <!-- end description -->

+## Ploomber Tutorial Intro

-**We'll forcast the relation between testing and active Covid-19 cases.**
+**We'll forcast the relation between testing and active covid-19 cases.**

 ### We'll see today how you can improve your work:
 - Run 100s of notebooks in parallel